mahyahhp/life-in-the-uk-test/README.md

 ### General Facts ###

+* UK: England + Scotland + Wales + Northern Ireland
+* The official name of the country: United Kingdom of Great Britain and Northern Ireland
+* Great Britain: England + Scotland + Wales
+* "Britain", "British Isles" or "British": everyone living in the UK
+* Crown dependencies: Channel Islands and Isle of Man (not part of the UK and have their goverment)
 * 15 national parks in the UK
 * It takes about **1 hour** to donate blood
 * MOT for cars older than **3 years**